oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qrd/README.md

-`-DROWS_COMPONENT` | Specifies the number of rows of the matrix `-DCOLS_COMPONENT` | Specifies the number of columns of the matrix `-DFIXED_ITERATIONS` | Used to set the ivdep safelen attribute for the performance critical triangular loop
+`-DROWS_COMPONENT` | Specifies the number of rows of the matrix `-DCOLS_COMPONENT` | Specifies the number of columns of the matrix `-DFIXED_ITERATIONS` | Used to set the ivdep safelen attribute for the performance critical triangular loop `-DCOMPLEX` | Used to select between the complex and real QR decomposition

 NOTE: The values for `seed`, `FIXED_ITERATIONS`, `ROWS_COMPONENT`, `COLS_COMPONENT` are set according to the board being targeted.